pszponder/ztm-data-engineering/orchestration-with-airflow/exercises/02-process-customer-reviews-exercise/README.md

     --conn-schema 'rental_site'
 ```

-# 7. Create a Spark connection in the Airflow UI
+# 5. Create a Spark connection in the Airflow UI

-Create a Postgres connection in the Airflow UI, so your DAG could use a Postgres hook.
-In the Airflow UI go to `Admin` -> `Connections`.
-Then click on the `+` button to create a new connection.

-Enter the following configuration parameters:

-* `Connection Id` to `spark_rental_site`
-* `Connection Type` to `Spark`
+Create a Spark connection, so your DAG could run Spark applications.

+To do it run the following command from your virtual environment:

 ```sh
 airflow connections add 'spark_rental_site' \